Rpierre98/Airbnb-Price-Predictions-Florida-Edition/README.md

 Note: Please ensure that you have the necessary permissions and comply with any applicable terms of use or licenses when accessing and using the dataset.

-## Acknowledgements

-The project was developed as part of a data science capstone project.
-The dataset used in this project was sourced from Airbnb.
-Special thanks to the instructors, mentors, and the open-source community for their valuable contributions.

-Feel free to explore the notebooks and adapt the code for your own projects or analysis.
-Enjoy exploring Airbnb prices in Florida!

-## License

-This project is licensed under the [MIT License](LICENSE).